wp-plugins/lightbox-plus/readme.txt

 6. Lightbox Plus Colorbox - Style Examples

 == Change Log ==

+= 2.7.1 =
+* Validated against WordPress 4.0-4.1.x
+* Fixed minified files not being minified
+* Temporary update prior to release of newly re-written version
+* NOTE: some issue still persist in this version most obvious among them:
+ * Initial setting no set up and must be manually entered and saved before plugin will display lightbox

 = 2.7 =
 * Initial release of version 2.7